caub/fetchu/README.md

 [![build status][travis-image]][travis-url]
 [![coverage status][codecov-image]][codecov-url]

-Usage: like fetch, except it prefills
+Usage: like fetch, it prefills `headers` opts for convenience, and `body` is automatically JSON.stringified

 ```js
 import fetcho from 'fetcho';